deathkiller/jazz2-native/README.md

 ## Building the application

+This section contains only a brief explanation of the build process.
+For a more detailed explanation, including build configuration parameters, please refer to [the developer documentation](https://deat.tk/jazz2/docs/).

 ### Windows
 * Build dependencies will be downloaded automatically by *CMake*
   * Can be disabled with `NCINE_DOWNLOAD_DEPENDENCIES` option, then download [build dependencies](https://github.com/deathkiller/jazz2-libraries) manually to `.\Libs\`